- CLASS: Arachnida (Arachnids)

 AT THE ZOO

-The San Diego Zoo has maintained a large breeding group of the emperor scorpion in our Spineless Marvels exhibit since early 2003.
-In addition, we periodically display the flat rock scorpion and the desert hairy scorpion in the Zoo’s Elephant Odyssey.
+The San Diego Zoo periodically displays the flat rock scorpion and the desert hairy scorpion in the Zoo’s Elephant Odyssey.

-Many scorpion species are threatened by habitat loss and over-collection in the wild.
-The Convention on International Trade in Endangered Species, or CITES, develops multi-national conservation agreements in an effort to limit the potential for extinction of living species that are part of international trade.
-Special permits are now required to bring emperor scorpions Pandinus imperator into the United States and other participating countries; this helps control the numbers that are collected in the wild.
+Many scorpions are threatened by habitat loss and over-collection in their natural habitats.
+The Convention on International Trade in Endangered Species, or CITES, develops multi-national conservation agreements in an effort to limit the potential for extinction of wildlife that are part of international trade.
+Special permits are now required to bring emperor scorpions Pandinus imperator into the United States and other participating countries; this helps control the numbers that are collected from natural habitats.